3d0it/from-zero-to-rustacean/README.md

-# From zero to rusteacen
+# From zero to rustacean
 As promised here https://medium.com/@3d0/i-need-to-be-a-rustacean-d19015df3854, I want to share with you some of the things I do to improve my Rust skills.

 This is (always) work in progress!